-Jennifer Lacher-Starace is currently teaching 8th grade reading and language arts at Mickelson M.S. in Brookings.
+Jennifer Lacher-Starace is currently teaching eighth grade reading and language arts at Mickelson M.S. in Brookings.
 Prior that that she was an instructor in the teacher education program at South Dakota State University and a high school English, journalism, and social studies teacher in Southern Maine.

 Susan earned her A.S. and B.S. in Business Administration with a health care concentration from Colorado Technical University, her teaching certification from Dakota State University, and her M.Ed. in English Education from Valley City State University.
 She is currently in the process of obtaining her administrative certificate through the University of Kansas.

 In addition to serving on the SDCTE executive board, Susan is a member of the Speech Communication Association of South Dakota, and the National Council of Teachers of English, as well as serves on the Young Adult Reading Program committee through the South Dakota Library Association and is the chairperson of the Sanborn Central Education Association.

-When she is not teaching, Susan likes to travel, spend time with her family which includes two energetic twin girls and overly obnoxious Labrador, fish, hike, paint, and take photographs.
+When she is not teaching, Susan likes to travel, spend time with her family which includes two energetic twin girls and an overly obnoxious Labrador, fish, hike, paint, and take photographs.